 81 beds with 19 rooms sleeping between two and eight people.
 Four are en-suites and one of these is an accessible room.
 The hostel comprises of two buildings and includes bedrooms in Dower House, The Fold and features a classroom called The Rookery.
 Look out for murals of local information and get inspired!

 Like camping but don't like the rain/wind/sun?
 If a tent isn't for you, YHA Malham have got the perfect solution with their brand new camping pods.
 Situated in the grounds of the Youth Hostel, these two wooden pods can sleep two people and even have heaters so you can fully protect yourself from the elements.
-The pods have two futon beds with bedding, so leave the tent and sleeping bag at home!
+The pods have two single beds with bedding, so leave the tent and sleeping bag at home!

 Hire the whole place